aws-samples/serverless-samples/fargate-rest-api/javascript-rest-nlb-ecs-sam/README.md

 # javascript-ecs-nlb-sam
-This is implementation of the backend API using AWS API Gateway HTTP endpoint, Node.js and AWS SAM.
+This is implementation of the backend API using AWS API Gateway REST endpoint, Node.js and AWS SAM.

 ## Project structure
 This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
 It includes the following files and folders:

 - `src/api` - Code for the application's containers
+- `src/api/authorizer.js` - Lambda function used for authorization by API Gateway
 - `src/api/bookings` - Application code for the Bookings Service
 - `src/api/bookings/__tests__` - Unit tests for the Bookings Service
 - `src/api/locations` - Application code for the Locations Service